chapel-lang/chapel/doc/rst/language/spec/conversions.rst

 Implicit Compile-Time Constant Conversions
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-A ``param`` of numeric type can be implicitly converted another numeric
+A ``param`` of numeric type can be implicitly converted to another numeric
 type in some cases if the ``param`` value can be represented exactly by
 the target type.
 In particular: